-Elgin, Joliet & Eastern Railway ("EJE"), its parent Transtar Inc. ("Transtar")

-and I&M Rail Link ("I&M") filed a responsive application in Sub-No. 36 seeking to acquire as the Board found in Decision No. 53, an independent rail carrier, having its own management and employees, operating in the Chicago area including adjacent Indiana.
-Its stock is owned 51% by Coarail and 49% by CP/Soo.
+Elgin, Joliet & Eastern Railway ("EJE"), its parent Transtar Inc. ("Transtar") and I&M Rail Link ("I&M") filed a responsive application in Sub-No. 36 seeking to acquire Conrail's interest in the Indiana Harbor Belt Railroad ("IHB").
+At the present time, IHB is, as the Board found in Decision No. 53, an independent rail carrier, having its own management and employees, operating in the Chicago area including adjacent Indiana.
+Its stock is owned 51% by Conrail and 49% by CP/Soo.